ELIXIR-IIB-training/site/pages/training_courses/2024-09-Introduzione_alla_statistica_con_R.md

 ### Venue

 This is an online course.
-The selected participants will receive a Zoom link to connect to the course. **IMPORTANT: The course is full.
+The selected participants will receive a Teams link to connect to the course. **IMPORTANT: The course is full.
 It is no longer possible to register!**

 ### Fee